jfernandezpe/tdd-kata-quick-start/README.md

 # tdd-haka-quick-start
-Quict start node/javascript environment with JEST to TDD
+A quick start for TDD hakas written with nod/javascript and using jest